reinierdevalk/abtab/README.md

 If this returns `/usr/local/opt/gnu-getopt/bin/getopt` or `/opt/homebrew/opt/gnu-getopt/bin/getopt` (macOS), or `/usr/bin/getopt` (Windows with Cygwin), GNU `getopt` is correctly installed.
 If it returns some other path (this is unlikely), you must re-install GNU `getopt`, ensuring the appropriate installation path.

-#### Windows
-Finally, ensure that the installation path is on the system `PATH` by running
+Finally, to ensure that GNU `getopt` is available in the CLI, confirm that the installation path is on the system `PATH` by running (Windows)

     $ echo $PATH

 If it is not, you must add it -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH).

-#### macOS
+#### Note for macOS users
 macOS comes with its own default version of `getopt`, BSD `getopt`.
 If GNU `getopt` is made the default `getopt` by adding it to the `PATH`, scripts that rely on BSD `getopt` may not work anymore on your machine.
 It is therefore recommended not to do this.

 Instead, `abtab` has a built-in check that selects the `getopt` version based on the operating system that is detected -- ensuring that on macOS, the default BSD `getopt` is bypassed in favour of GNU `getopt`.

-## Python and Java
+## Python
-The current version of `abtab` requires Python 3.12.0 or higher and Java 11.0.1 or higher.
-To verify whether Python and Java are installed and meet the minimum required version, run
+The current version of `abtab` requires Python 3.12.0 or higher.
+To verify whether Python is installed and meets the minimum required version, run

     $ python --version

-and, for Java,

-    $ java -version

 If the software is installed correctly, you should see output similar to

     Python x.y.z

+### Note for macOS users
+On older versions of macOS, the default installed version of Python is Python2.
+If the `--version` command returns some version of Python2, you must use `python3` (and not `python`) in your commands.

+### Installing and updating
+Installing and updating Python is done easiest and most efficiently using a command-line package manager, but it is also possible to download and install [Python](https://www.python.org/downloads/) manually.

+#### macOS
+To install or update Python, run

+    $ brew install python

+To update to or install a specific version rather than the latest, add `@x.y.z` -- e.g., `python@3.12.0`.

+#### Windows
+To install or update Python, run the Cygwin `setup` tool.

-and, for Java (macOS),
+## Java
+The current version of `abtab` requires Java 11.0.1 or higher.
+To verify whether Java is installed and meets the minimum required version, run

+    $ java -version

+If the software is installed correctly, you should see output similar to (macOS)

     openjdk version "x.y.z" ...